elusivecodes/FyreSchema/README.md

 **Is Nullable**

-Determine if a table column is nullable.
+Determine whether a table column is nullable.

 - `$name` is a string representing the column name.